 *Also called CS (P) in the official notification.

-Aspirants should note that the application process is completely online and the e-admit cards generated will have to be downloaded from the UPSC website when it is made available.
+Aspirants should note that the application process is completely online and the e-admit cards generated will have to be downloaded from the UPSC website when they are made available.

 Eligibility Criteria for UPSC Civil Service 2019 Exam